difcul/aw/2_using_web_services/README.md

 curl "https://api.flickr.com/services/rest/?method=flickr.photos.search&api_key=YOUR_API_KEY&text=Asthma&per_page=10&privacy_filter=1" | grep "photo id" | sed 's/^.*id="\([^"]*\).*secret="\([^"]*\).*server="\([^"]*\).*farm="\([^"]*\).*$/https:\/\/farm\4.staticflickr.com\/\3\/\1_\2.jpg/'
 ```

-Create a file named _getFlickrPhotos.sh_ with the previous command, but replace the api key by _$1_ and Asthma by _$2_ so you can use any key and disease as input, i.e :
+Using a text editor create a file named _getFlickrPhotos.sh_ and copy and paste the following command into it:

 ```shell
 curl "https://api.flickr.com/services/rest/?method=flickr.photos.search&api_key=$1&text=$2&per_page=10&privacy_filter=1" | grep "photo id" | sed 's/^.*id="\([^"]*\).*secret="\([^"]*\).*server="\([^"]*\).*farm="\([^"]*\).*$/https:\/\/farm\4.staticflickr.com\/\3\/\1_\2.jpg/'
 ```

+Note that we replaced the api key by _$1_ and Asthma by _$2_ so you can use any key and disease as input.

 Now add permissions to execute the script, and execute it and saving the result to a file:

 ```shell